nocalhost/nocalhost.github.io/docs/installation.md

 ## nhctl

 The Nocalhost command-line tool: nhctl, allows you to run commands against Nocalhost.
-You can use nhctl to install application, create DevSpace, start DevMode.
+You can use nhctl to install application, switch services to DevMode, sync codes, forward ports.
 See [nhctl](/References/cli-commands) for full list of sub commands.

 ## Install nhctl on Linux